Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Bundoora - East's median income among taxpayers is $48,714.
-The average income in the area was $60,668 during this period.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Bundoora - East had a median income of $48,714 and an average income of $60,668 among taxpayers.
 This is below the national average.
-In Greater Melbourne, the median income was $54,892 with an average of $73,761 for financial year 2022.
-Using Wage Price Index growth of 10.11% since then, current estimates suggest a median income of approximately $53,639 and an average income of around $66,802 as of March 2025 in Bundoora - East.
-According to Census data, household income ranks at the 48th percentile ($1,705 weekly) while personal income is at the 30th percentile.
-The distribution data indicates that 32.8% of individuals (3,358 people) earn between $1,500 and $2,999, mirroring regional levels where this earnings band captures 32.8%.
+In Greater Melbourne, the median was $54,892 and the average was $73,761.
+Based on Wage Price Index growth of 12.16% since financial year 2022, estimated incomes as of September 2025 would be approximately $54,638 (median) and $68,045 (average).
+Census data indicates household income ranks at the 48th percentile ($1,705 weekly), while personal income is at the 30th percentile.
+Distribution data shows that 32.8% of individuals earn between $1,500 - 2,999 per week (3,359 individuals), which mirrors regional levels where this earnings band captures 32.8%.
 After housing expenses, 85.7% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income